 4. I am very emotionally in tune with others.

-5. I am excellent at seeing all possible outcomes of any risk quickly as my brain is wired to see all problems far ahead of time.
+5. I am excellent at seeing all possible outcomes of any risk quickly as my brain is wired to look at all problems far ahead of time.

-6. When I’m not full-blown OCD and I’ll I’m actually just really neat and organised.
+6. When I’m not full-blown OCD, I’m just really neat and organised.

 7. I am humbled that my openness about my mental health has led other people to come to me in their darkest hour and ask to talk.
-This is what everyone with a mental illness needs.
-To talk.
-It really does save lives.
+Talking is what everyone with a mental illness needs it save lives.

 8. I think that when timed correctly aspects of mental illness are a strength.
-Caring for an ill relative through the night? – insomnia.
+Caring for an ill relative through the night? – Insomnia.
 Need to work out all possible outcomes for your hypothesis for a lab report? – What if anxiety.
-Making your final draft of your PhD poster to present at a conference? – perfectionism.
+Are you making the final draft of your PhD poster to present at a conference? – perfectionism.

 Sometimes our greatest weaknesses are also our strength.

 Mental illness affects 1 in 4 people.
 Next time you are out and about look around you.
-For every 4 you count one is likely to be just like me.
-We hide it well.
-So well we often joke with each other about it.
+For every four you count one is likely to be just like me.
+We hide it well, so well we often joke with each other about it.
 But inside our heads behind our smiles, we need someone to say it’s OK I’m here you can talk to me.